vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-runtime.rst

     - name: octant
       port: 7777

-This tells the application in the workshop container which accepts inbound requests, to route any requests for the host ending with the named suffix to port 7777.
+This tells the application in the workshop container which accepts inbound requests, to route any requests for the host ending with the named suffix to be routed to the designated port.

 Adding custom dashboard tabs
 ----------------------------